 The overarching aim of this project is to derive quantitative rheological and mechanical parameters of the lower continental crust during the earthquake cycle.
 To achieve this aim we will use the natural laboratory offered by an exhumed earthquake source in Nusfjord (Lofoten, Norway) that records episodic rapid brittle slip events (earthquakes) alternating with long-lasting viscous creep.
 The project, based at PU, will be carried out in collaboration with the University of Liverpool, Cardiff University, the University of Edinburgh, the University of Leeds, and the University of Milan-Bicocca (Italy).

-Read the Plymouth University news release:
+Read the University of Plymouth news release:

 Study examines causes of earthquakes originating deep below earth’s surface